 3. Consultant and speaker

 Graham speaks to many audiences on a wide variety of topics, most of them connected with the themes of his books – Dirac, Churchill and his scientists, and the importance of mathematical beauty in theoretical physics.
-Since the publication of ‘The Strangest Man’, he has given talks on Dirac and his work in dozens of institutions, including: MIT, University of Maryland, Rutgers University and Florida State University in the US; University of Oslo, Norway; the bi-annual meeting of Dutch theoretical physicists, near Amsterdam; at the Royal Society, and in Cambridge, Oxford and Durham universities in the UK.
+Since the publication of ‘The Strangest Man’, he has given talks on Dirac and his work in dozens of institutions in Europe and North America.

 His lecture ‘Paul Dirac and the religion of mathematical beauty’ at the Perimeter Institute in Waterloo, Canada is here.